Philadelphia Eagles: Bell and Wray era (1933–1940)

 After more than a year of searching for a suitable replacement for the Yellow Jackets in the lucrative Philadelphia market, the National Football League granted an expansion franchise to an ownership group headed by Bert Bell and Lud Wray, who were also awarded the liquidated assets of the defunct Yellow Jackets organization.
-The Bell–Wray group had to pay an entry fee of $3,500 (or roughly $67,000 USD in inflation-adjusted 2022 dollars) and assumed a total debt of $11,000 the Yellow Jackets owed to three other NFL franchises.
-Drawing inspiration from the Blue Eagle logo of the National Recovery Administration (a centerpiece of President Franklin D. Roosevelt's New Deal policies), Bell and Wray named their new franchise the Philadelphia Eagles.
-While it could seem as if the Yellow Jackets simply rebranded as the Eagles, both the Eagles organization and NFL officially regard the brands as 2 separate entities because there was no Philadelphia NFL team for a season and a half.
-Almost no Yellow Jackets players were on the Eagles' first roster.
+The Bell–Wray group had to pay an entry fee of $3,500, or roughly US$67,000 in inflation-adjusted 2022 dollars and assumed a total debt of $11,000 the Yellow Jackets owed to three other NFL franchises.
+Drawing inspiration from the Blue Eagle logo of the National Recovery Administration, a centerpiece of President Franklin D. Roosevelt's New Deal policies, Bell and Wray named their new franchise the Philadelphia Eagles.
+While it could seem as if the Yellow Jackets simply rebranded as the Eagles, both the Eagles organization and the NFL officially regard the teams as two separate entities.
+Not only was there no Philadelphia NFL team for a season and a half, but almost no players from the 1931 Yellow Jackets appeared on the Eagles' first roster.

-The Eagles, the Pittsburgh Steelers, and the now-defunct Cincinnati Reds joined the NFL as expansion teams.
-Wray became the Eagles' first head coach after being convinced by Bell, his former teammate at Penn, to take the position.
-The team originally planned to play their home games at Shibe Park, which was the home of the Philadelphia Athletics baseball club.
-When negotiations fell through, the team managed to make a deal with the Athletics' crosstown rival, the Philadelphia Phillies, to play at the Baker Bowl.
+In the 1933 NFL season, the Eagles were one of three teams, along with the Pittsburgh Pirates (now the Pittsburgh Steelers) and the now-defunct Cincinnati Reds, to join the NFL as expansion teams.
+Wray became the Eagles' first head coach after being persuaded to assume the position by Bell, his former teammate at Penn.
+The Eagles originally intended to play their home games at Shibe Park, which was the home of the Philadelphia Athletics professional baseball in Philadelphia.
+When negotiations for the use of Shibe Park fell through, however, the Eagles struck a deal with the Athletics' crosstown rival, the Philadelphia Phillies, to begin playing at the Baker Bowl.

-The Eagles played their first game on October 15, 1933, against the New York Giants at the Polo Grounds in New York City; they lost, 56–0.
-The Eagles struggled over the course of their first decade, never winning more than four games.
-Their best finish was in their second season, 1934, when they tied for third in the East.
-For the most part, the Eagles' early rosters consisted of former Penn, Temple, and Villanova players who played for a few years before going on to other things.
+The Eagles played their first game on October 15, 1933, against the New York Giants at the Polo Grounds in New York City, and lost the game 56–0.
+The Eagles struggled over the course of their first decade, never winning more than four games in any of their first ten seasons.
+Their best finish was in 1934, the second season for the Eagles, when they tied for third in the East.
+The Eagles' early rosters largely consisted of former Penn, Temple, and Villanova players who played for the Eagles for a few years before going on to other things.